kean/Nuke/Documentation/Nuke.docc/Performance/Caching/cache-layers.md

 ImageCache.shared.removeAll()
 ```

 `ImageCache` automatically removes all stored elements when it receives a memory warning.
-It also automatically removes *most* stored elements when the app enters the background.
+On iOS, tvOS, and visionOS, it also automatically removes *most* stored elements when the app enters the background.

 > You can implement a custom cache by conforming to the ``ImageCaching`` protocol.